OCR-D/ocrd-website/site/en/workflows.md

 * `segmentation_level` determines the *highest level* to segment.
 Use `"none"` to disable segmentation altogether, i.e. only recognize existing segments.
 * `textequiv_level` determines the *lowest level* to segment.
 Use `"none"` to segment until the lowest level (`"glyph"`) and disable recognition altogether, i.e. only analyse layout.
 * `model` determines the model to use for text recognition.
+Use `""` or do not set at all to disable recognition, i.e. only analyse layout.

 To segment existing regions into lines (and only lines): `segmentation_level="line"`, `textequiv_level="line"`, `model=""`